-- 19. Members may please note that SEBI vide its Circular No. SEBI/HO/MIRSD_MIRSD_RTAMB/P/CIR/2022/8 dated January 25, 2022 has mandated the listed companies to issue securities in dematerialized form only while processing service requests, viz., Issue of duplicate securities certificate; claim from unclaimed suspense account; renewal/ exchange of securities certificate; endorsement; sub-division/splitting of securities certificate; consolidation of securities certificates/folios; transmission and transposition.
-Accordingly, Members are requested to make service requests by submitting a duly filled and signed Form ISR-4.
-The said form can be downloaded from the Members' Referencer available on the Company's website under Investor resources and is also available on the website of the RTA at http://www.vipulgroup.in/investors-relations#notice-for-shareholdersstock-exchange.
-It may be noted that any service request can be processed only after the folio is KYC Compliant. - 20.
-SEBI vide its notification dated January 24, 2022 has amended Regulation 40 of the SEBI Listing Regulations and has mandated that all requests for transfer of securities including transmission and transposition requests shall be processed only in dematerialised form.
-In view of the same and to eliminate all risks associated with physical shares and avail various benefits of dematerialization, Members are advised to dematerialize the shares held by them in physical form.
-Members can contact the Company or RTA, for assistance in this regard. - 21.
-The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act, the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, and the relevant documents referred to in the Notice will be available electronically for inspection by the members during the AGM. - All documents referred to in the Notice will also be available electronically for inspection without any fee by the members from the date of circulation of this Notice up to the date of AGM.
-Members seeking to inspect such documents can send an email to secretarial@vipulgroup.in. - Members seeking any information with regard to the accounts or any matter to be placed at the AGM, are requested to write to the Company on or before Friday, September 23, 2022 through email on secretarial@vipulgroup.in.
-The same will be replied by the Company suitably. - 22.
-In case of joint holders attending the meeting through VC/OAVM, the Member whose name appears as the first holder in the order of names as per the Register of Members of the Company will be entitled to vote. - 23.
+26. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act, the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, and the relevant documents referred to in the Notice will be available electronically for inspection by the members during the AGM.

+All documents referred to in the Notice will also be available electronically for inspection without any fee by the members from the date of circulation of this Notice up to the date of AGM.
+Members seeking to inspect such documents can send an email to secretarial@vipulgroup.in.

+Members seeking any information with regard to the accounts or any matter to be placed at the AGM, are requested to write to the Company on or before Friday, September 23, 2023 through email on secretarial@ vipulgroup.in .The same will be replied by the Company suitably.

+- 27. In case of joint holders attending the meeting through VC/OAVM, the Member whose name appears as the first holder in the order of names as per the Register of Members of the Company will be entitled to vote. - 28.
 In support of the "Green Initiative" announced by the Government of India vide Circular Nos.
 17/2011 and 18/2011 dated April 21, 2011 and April 29, 2011 respectively and as well as Regulation 36 of SEBI (LODR) Regulations, 2015 and pursuant to the provisions of Section 101 and Section 136 of the Act, electronic copy of the Annual Report and this Notice, inter alia indicating the process and manner of remote e-voting along with attendance slip and proxy form are being sent by e-mail to those Members whose e-mail addresses have been made available to the Company/ Depository Participants unless the Member has requested for a hard copy of the same.
-For Members who have not registered their e-mail addresses, physical copies of the Annual Report & this Notice inter alia indicating the process and manner of remote e-voting along with attendance slip and proxy form will be sent to them in the permitted mode. - The Company hereby requests the Members who have not updated their email IDs to update the same with their respective Depository Participant(s) or the MAS Services Ltd, Registrar and Transfer Agent (R&T) of the Company.
-Further, Members holding shares in electronic mode also requested to ensure to keep their email addresses updated with the Depository Participants/R&T of the Company.
-Member holding shares in physical mode are also requested to update their email addresses by writing to the R & T of the Company quoting their folio number(s). - 24.
-The Securities and Exchange Board of India (SEBI) has mandated the submission of Permanent Account Number (PAN) by every participant in the Securities Market.
-Members holding shares in electronic form are, therefore, requested to submit the PAN to their Depository Participants with whom they are maintaining their demat accounts.
-Members holding the shares in physical form can submit their PAN details to the Company/R&T.
+For Members who have not registered their e-mail addresses, physical copies of the Annual Report & this Notice inter alia indicating the process and manner of remote e-voting along with attendance slip and proxy form will be sent to them in the permitted mode.

+The Company hereby requests the Members who have not updated their email IDs to update the same with their respective Depository Participant(s) or the MAS Services Ltd, Registrar and Transfer Agent (R&T) of the Company.
+Further, Members holding shares in electronic mode also requested to ensure to keep their email addresses updated with the Depository Participants/RTA of the Company.
+Member holding shares in physical mode are also requested to update their email addresses by writing to the RTA of the Company quoting their folio number(s).

+The Company has made special arrangement with the RTA and NSDL for registration of email addresses in terms of the MCA Circulars for Members who wish to receive the Annual Report along with the AGM Notice electronically and to cast the vote electronically.